From this page you can find out more about how we promote high standards of ethical conduct by the Mayor, London Assembly Members and staff.

 Protocol on Mayoral Appointments

-The Mayor may appoint up to two people to be his political advisors and up to ten other advisors.
+The Mayor may appoint up to two people to be his political advisors and up to eleven other advisors.
 He also has powers to make appointments to the boards of the GLA’s functional bodies and of other statutory and nonstatutory bodies.
 Find out more about the Principle Mayoral Appointments (Non-Staffing).

 This protocol sets out the general principles and procedures we follow when the Mayor exercises these powers.
 Find out more about the Mayor’s Team.